 Ticonderoga Fig Groves

-In 1988 the family decided to try something out of the ordinary to Northern Virginia’s agricultural community.
-Figs are an incredibly healthy crop, fit into our beliefs relating to organic, sustainable agriculture and are suitable for the preservation of family farms.
+In 1988 the family decided to bring something out of the ordinary to Northern Virginia’s agricultural community.
+Figs are an incredibly healthy crop, which fit into our beliefs relating to organic, sustainable agriculture and are suitable for the preservation of family farms.
 They were a real challenge over 20 years ago as almost nothing was known about growing them in our climate and soils.

 Thomas Jefferson was fascinated by Mediterranean plants and tried to grow many from that area, including figs and olives; as a great admirer of his, we decided to continue with his research.
 In addition to figs, we hope to be able to offer local organic olives within next 10 years.
 We already grow bay leaves, another Mediterranean crop – a wonderful tree and perfect for the home garden.
-Our most new exciting crop – pomegranates, are both beautiful in flower as well as a very delicious and healthy fruit.
+Our most exciting new crop – pomegranates, are both beautiful in flower as well as a very delicious and healthy fruit.

 Our farm currently grows five main varieties of figs for commercial production that we consider proven with over ten years of research.
 These bear fruits from July through the first frost.
 We have another 10 varieties we are experimenting with, focusing on flavor, resistance to bad weather, heavy yield, filling gaps and extending the harvest season.